Writing for the Masters in Education: Educational Leadership and Special Education

 When necessary, students are able to resubmit assignments until they master the standards for written assignments.
 Your instructor will provide note-taking devices and discussion protocols to help you probe course material to sufficient depth.
 Instructors will also model effective writing strategies, such as peer review of rough drafts and using revision techniques.

 Beyond these supports, you are advised to seek assistance from the instructor on an individual basis when you need help.

 The Writing Lab at Purdue offers an unusually wide selection of handouts, exercises, and self-tutorials on topics including punctuation basics, resume writing, writing research papers and documentation across academic disciplines.
-(CSUCI Writing Center web link)
+(CI Writing Center web link)